WATER-STEAM-CONDENSED CYCLE

 DEFINITION OF BHP (BOILER HORSE POWER)

-Boiler horse power is a theoretical term defined as “the production of 34.5 pounds of saturated steam per hour at atmospheric pressure and a temperature of 212°F, using boiler feedwater (in the condensate tank) at the same temperature.”
+Boiler horse power is a theoretical term defined as “the production of 34.5 pounds of saturated steam per hour at atmospheric pressure and a temperature of 212°F, using boiler feedwater at the same temperature.”
 It is equivalent to a heat transmission of 8,436.56 Kcal/hour or 33,479 BTU/hour or 9.81 kW.

-This calculation is entirely theoretical since boilers are normally fed water with a temperature of 158°F (when there is a good rate of condensate return in the tank) and operate at a higher pressure which requires a higher temperature to evaporate.
+This calculation is entirely theoretical since boilers are normally fed water with a lower temperature and operate at a higher pressure which requires a higher temperature to evaporate.

 Saturated steam, generated by the boiler, is sent to different end users.
 Normally, it passes through heat exchangers where it gives off its heat indirectly, and can as such achieve 100% condensate return.